Growing Peppers from Seed

 When perfectly stored, pepper seeds can be viable for up to 25 years, but generally 2-5 years is more realistic for good germination rates.
 The older the seeds get, the less likely they will sprout.
 Store seeds in a cool, dark, dry environment.
 Remember, seeds are meant to be grown, so plant them!
 Of course we still plant old seeds (a few years old) all the time, because they can still sprout.
 Just be aware that the germination rate will be lower, so just be expecting that not every seed will sprout.

 2. To germinate, keep pepper seeds consistently warm and moist, 80-90˚ F is ideal for most successful germination.
 Use a seedling heat mat to bring the temperature up, and don't try germinating peppers in a cold room or greenhouse as the temperatures could drop which lowers your chance of success.
 Once sprouted, thin seedlings so they don't crowd each other, one plant per pot is recommended.
 We will "pluck" the extra pepper seedlings out and then plant into more pots if we have the space!

 Some super hot pepper seeds can take 4-6 weeks to germinate, while many fast growing peppers take 7-10+ days.
 This is even when kept super warm, so don't give up on them.

 This is a common mistake by many gardeners, experienced or not.
 We tend to overwater seedlings – and peppers hate wet, soggy roots.
-So make sure to let the soil dry out between watering your pepper plants.
+So make sure to let the soil dry out a bit between watering your pepper plants.
 Make sure to use well-draining planting mix in pots with plenty of drainage.
-If you see yellow leaves on your pepper plants, and they are starting to droop, this is often a sign that the soil is too soggy – make sure to let the soil dry out between watering.
+If you see yellow leaves on your pepper plants, and they are starting to droop, this is often a sign that the soil is too soggy – make sure to let the soil dry out a bit between watering.
 Your peppers will be much happier!
+Don't "overlove" them with too much water!

 Pinch off the first few blossoms on your pepper seedlings to encourage them to put their energy into growing stronger roots and foilage, so you'll have more peppers later.